sanskarsri26/dependency/README.md

 Once you have completed these steps, you should have all the necessary dependencies installed.
 You can now run the project and start using the features provided.

-If you have any questions or run into issues, feel free to reach out for assistance.
+Feel free to reach out for assistance if you have any questions or run into issues.
 ```

-This Markdown is formatted for clarity and ease of use.
-You can copy and paste it directly into your `README.md` file.